Category Archives: debt restructuring

 2 Comments

-Filed under accountability, authoritarian regimes, centre-periphery relations, China and Chinese influences, debt restructuring, economic processes, foreign policy, governance, historical interpretation, Indian Ocean politics, legal issues, life stories, modernity & modernization, politIcal discourse, power politics, security, self-reflexivity, sri lankan society, transport and communications, world events & processes
+Filed under centre-periphery relations, commoditification, debt restructuring, economic processes, foreign policy, governance, IMF, IMF as monster, island economy, life stories, modernity & modernization, patriotism, performance, politIcal discourse, power politics, rehabilitation, self-reflexivity, sri lankan society, world affairs, world events & processes

 Continue reading